syntasso/workshop/installing-a-promise/README.md

 jenkins-operator-7886c47f9c-zschr   1/1     Running   0          19m
 ```

-Congratulations!
-You have now created an instance of Jenkins.

 ### Using your Jenkins instance

 We can see the Jenkins UI in our browsers (all commands on worker cluster):